inf112-v20/weirdsixters/README.md

 - Currently throws "WARNING: An illegal reflective access operation has occurred", when the java version used is >8.
 This has no effect on Windows machines, but you may have to use Java 8 on Linux.
 - Blue belts turning left has the wrong direction.
+- Possible to provide Robot all the nine cards.
+Should only be possible to give 5.
 ## Testing

 There are three different methods of testing used in this project: